 Use of Linear Regression in Machine Learning

-Linear Regression is a useful tool in ML.
+Linear Regression is a useful tool in machine learning.
 It helps predict things by looking at the connection between what we want to find out and other important things.
 Many industries, such as finance, healthcare, and marketing, use this method because it is simple and helpful.
 It plays a crucial role in figuring out trends, making predictions, and guiding smart choices in various real-world situations.

 Linear Regression Example